tdhock/tdhock.github.io/_drafts/2017-09-06-GSOC-results.markdown

+---
+layout: post
+title: R-GSOC-2017
+description: R project in Google Summer of Code 2017
+---

-This is a summary of R project in Google Summer of Code 2017.
+This is a summary of my experience mentoring and administering the R project in Google Summer of Code 2017.

 We had 35 projects funded at the beginning of summer, and I mentored three of these projects.